-Isabelle Puaut IRISA, Campus de Beaulieu, 35042 Rennes Cédex, FRANCE e-mail: puaut@irisa.fr
+Isabelle Puaut INSA/IRISA, Campus de Beaulieu, 35042 Rennes Cédex, FRANCE e-mail: puaut@irisa.fr

 Cache memories have been extensively used to bridge the gap between high speed processors and relatively slow main memories.
 However, they are source of predictability problems and need special attention to be used in hard real-time systems.
-A lot of progress has been achieved in the last 10 years to model caches, in order to determine safe and precise bounds on (i) tasks WCETs in the presence of caches; (ii) cache-related preemption delays.
+A lot of progress has been achieved in the last 10 years to model caches, in order to determine safe and precise bounds on (i) tasks WCETs in the presence of caches ; (ii) cache-related preemption delays.
 An alternative approach to cope with caches in real-time systems is to statically lock their contents so as to make memory access times and cache-related preemption times entirely predictable.
-This paper attempts to evaluate qualitatively and quantitatively the pros and cons of both classes of methods.
+This paper describes work in progress aiming at evaluating qualitatively and quantitatively the pros and cons of both classes of methods.